ENT Frequently Asked Questions

 • Acid reflux/gastroesophageal reflux disease (GERD)

 Whether it’s loss of smell, sinus infection, heartburn, sleep apnea, or an ear infection, our ENT specialists will get to the bottom of the issue.
-Our medical team (led by Dr. J. Christopher Davis, certified by the American Board of Otolaryngology – Head and Neck Surgery) has specialized knowledge in audiology, speech pathology, and rhinology.
+Our medical team has specialized knowledge in audiology, speech pathology, and rhinology.
+Schedule an appointment with us today.

 In some cases, children with chronic ear infections may need ear tubes (also called tympanostomy tubes, ventilation tubes, or pressure equalization tubes.)
 These are small plastic or metal cylinders surgically inserted in the eardrum to keep the middle ear open and prevent fluid from accumulating.
 If your child suffers from frequent ear infections, schedule an appointment with an ENT today.